 One of the best things about sunset photography is getting great silhouette shots.
 I just LOVE them.
 I think they can tell exciting stories and evoke emotion in the viewer.

 Silhouettes are perhaps the easiest sunset photography shot to master.
 Start but setting your camera’s exposure for the sky.
 Next, make sure your shutter speed is fast enough to capture the action.
 Then just snap away!
 If your subject are too light, reduce your exposure until they are dark enough.
 Here you could also use shutter speed priority mode to allow your camera to do the hard work..

-Louisa also offers beginner’s photography courses for parents.
+Louisa also offers beginner’s photography tuition for parents.
 Learn how to use your Digital SLR camera to take better photos of your children and family.
-More information on group courses and individual teaching sessions can be found here.
+More information on individual teaching sessions can be found here.

 Thank you for taking the time to read this blog post.
 If you would like to see more inspiration from other professional photographers within the #collaborationnotcompetition project then feel free to visit any of the websites below: